yuwxl/academic/_pages/about.md

 * **Consensus for Intelligent Transportation**, 2023.6 – 2024.1.

-  Design and realize transportation decision for intelligent transportation (V2X)

-  Consider dynamic participation in consensus

 * **Incentive Analysis in Blockchain Consensus**, 2023.6 – 2023.11.

-  Survey the consensus and incentives in blockchain platforms

-  Analysis the rationality of incentives using game theory

 * **Incentive Design for Crowdsensing via Blockchain**, 2021.7 – 2024.1.

-  Realize a decentralized crowdsensing system based on blockchain

-  Design secure and privacy-preserving incentive mechanisms under blockchain architecture

 * **Crowdsourcing Task Diffusion based on Social Network**, 2020.6 – 2021.6.

-  Realize the crowdsourcing task diffusion based on social network for influence maximization

 * **Robust Incentive Mechanism Design for Crowdsensing**, 2019.4 – 2020.5.

-  Design robust incentive mechanisms for crowdsensing system

 Professional Activities
 -----